Getting started with distance study

 The sooner you identify the assignment requirements and due date the sooner you can start planning:

 - Take notes on how you will be marked.
 Where are most of the marks allocated?
 This will tell you what to prioritise.

 - Note down the expectations for each grade.

 - Look at the question and identify the command word(s), topic and focus - this helps you read for a purpose.

-Your study guide will list the books that are recommended for your course.
+Your course guide will list the books that are recommended for your course.

 - You will need the compulsory texts and it is advisable to have access to books that are highly recommended.